Aishlia/physcat_final/README.md

 1. Goes to a random perturbation of the coordinates.
 2. Does local minimization.
 3. Accepts of rejects the new coordinates base on the minimized function value.

-In scipy, basinhopping is the replacement for the now depricated simmulated annealing that worked in similar ways.
+In scipy, basinhopping is the replacement for the now deprecated simulated annealing that worked in similar ways.

 ## Setup
 Two algorithms are compared on two fronts: least distance between points achieved and runtime.
 One algorithm is the basinhopping algorithm from [scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.basinhopping.html).
 The other is a simulation built by me that pulls corresponding points together with springs.
 Shapes in both algorithms are allowed to move on 3 axis of freedom (left/right, up/down, and rotation).